kubecost/docs/custom-prom.md

 ![Prometheus Targets](/prom-targets.png)

 <a name="recording-rules"></a>__Recording Rules__
-Kubecost uses Prometheus [recording rules](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml#L62) to help improve product performance.
-These are optional but recommended additions for medium and large-sized clusters using their own Prometheus installation.
+Kubecost uses Prometheus [recording rules](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml#L145) to enable certain product features and to help improve product performance.
+These are recommended additions, especially for medium and large-sized clusters using their own Prometheus installation.

 <a name="troubleshoot"></a>__Troubleshooting__